carlfischer1/ucp-1709-testing/README.md

 Licenses pinned to #product-ee channel
 Add public IP to SAN list

-WS1709 worker

-Install WS1709 with Containers from MarketPlace
+Create "WS1709 with Containers" VM from Azure MarketPlace

 Use same network security group as above

 Install EE Preview